paresharma/rspec-manumit/README.md

 ### Rspec Java

-A small gem with some utilities to hook in Capybara, rspec some other cool Testing gems from the world of Ruby to the world of Java.
+A small gem with some utilities to hook in Capybara, Rspec and some other cool testing gems from the world of Ruby to the rest of the world.

 ### License